If you are thinking about a Debt Management Plan (DMP), you may want to know how many DMPs succeed, and how many run into problems.

 - you are 7 months pregnant, or

-Even if it would take 20 years to repay your debts in a DMP like this, it doesn’t matter because that isn’t what the DMP is for.
-It isn’t going to carry on at that repayment level for many years.
+Even if it would take 25 years to repay your debts in a DMP like this, it doesn’t matter because that isn’t what your DMP is for.

 Sometimes a DMP ends for other reasons

-Perhaps a relative offers some money or you get a PPI or payday loan refund which lets you make a full and final settlement offer to some or all of your debts.
-Here the DMP has worked really well for you even though it wasn’t the DMp that repaid all your debts.
+Perhaps a relative offers some money that lets you make a full and final settlement offer to some or all of your debts.
+Or you get some affordability refunds that reduce the debt total in your DMP a lot.

-It can also be sensible not to rush into selling the house or going bankrupt.
 Many people don’t feel ready to make such a final decision early on.
 After a year on a DMP they may have a better feel for what is going to be best for their family.
 If they are finding it quite easy to manage on a restricted budget, they may then be confident enough to commit to a five year IVA.

 DMPs are not recorded